Territorial evolution of Mexico: Plan of Ayutla

-The Plan of Ayutla was a political statement proclaimed on March 1, 1854 in Ayutla, Guerrero, and was intended to end the presidency of Antonio López de Santa Anna.

-The plan was revised in Acapulco on 11 March 1854, by changing its second article to respect in principle the territorial division and to create a representative from each department and territory.
+The Plan of Ayutla was a political statement proclaimed on March 1, 1854, in Ayutla, Guerrero, and was intended to end the presidency of Antonio López de Santa Anna.
+The plan was revised in Acapulco on 11 March 1854, by changing its second article to respect, in principle, the territorial division and to create a representative from each department and territory.

-The Provisional Organic Statute (known as Lafragua Code) was promulgated on May 15, 1856.
+The Provisional Organic Statute (known as the Lafragua Code) was promulgated on May 15, 1856.
 It provided the legal basis for governing the country in the period between the Plan of Ayutla and Federal Constitution of the United Mexican States of 1857.
 That document left open a later choice for federalism or centralism, but encouraged federalism because it called the entities that formed the Republic States.
 Thus, in its 2nd article, it retained the previous territorial division, and determined the existence of 22 states, the District of the capital, and 6 territories.

 The Constitution of 1857 was drafted during the presidency of Ignacio Comonfort, who was sworn in on February 5, 1857.
-The Constitution contained the essence of the 1824 document (i.e. the federal character of the state and the democratic system of representative and republican government), but established freedom of religion and ended the domain of the Catholic Church as the sole and official religion of the country.
+The Constitution contained the essence of the 1824 document (i.e., the federal character of the state and the democratic system of representative and republican government), but established freedom of religion and ended the domain of the Catholic Church as the sole and official religion of the country.
 It set out, in Article 43, the parties making up the federation – 24 states, 1 federal territory, and the Federal District known as the Valley of Mexico (today Mexico City).
-The territories of Sierra Gorda, Tehuantepec and Isla del Carmen, and Nuevo León as an independent state, disappeared (Nuevo León was later restored).
+The territories of Sierra Gorda, Tehuantepec, and Isla del Carmen, and Nuevo León as an independent state, disappeared (Nuevo León was later restored).